-Armenia meets Switzerland – the story of Sari-Safran
+Armenia meets Switzerland – the story of Sari-Saffron

-The story of Sari-Safran begins in Moscow.
-Anush and Urs met there – she from Armenia, he from Switzerland, she a businesswoman, he a photographer.
+The story of Sari Safran begins in Moscow.
+There Anush and Urs met – they from Armenia, he from Switzerland, she businesswoman, he photographer.
 That was in 1997.
 They get married, start a family.
-They have been living in Switzerland since 2008.
-In the summer, they go to Armenia, to Anush’s roots.
-And because it is so beautiful, Urs says.
+They have lived in Switzerland since 2008.
+In the summer, there we go to Armenia, to Anush’s roots.
+And because it’s so beautiful, Urs says.
 There are wonderful landscapes, a rich culture, a long history.
-They buy a house, agricultural land.
-The house is renovated and converted into a guesthouse.
-One would like to introduce the beautiful country to holiday guests.
+You buy a house, agricultural land.
+The house is renovated, converted into a guesthouse.
+One would like to bring the beautiful country closer to holiday guests.
 But there are also the many unemployed women.
-How could you give them work?
-Grow wine?
+How could they be given work?
+Growing wine?
 There is a lack of know-how – and above all of water.
-The idea of growing saffron is born, as the first ever in Armenia.
-Of course, we know saffron here, Iran is not far away.
-The grandmother used it to dye carpets, remembers Anush, but cooked, no. And saffron tastes wonderful.
-And it also thrives on poor soil.
+The idea of growing saffron is the first in Armenia to emerge.
+Of course, saffron is known here, Iran is not far away.
+The grandmother used it to dye carpets, Anush recalls, but cooked, no. Saffron tastes wonderful.
+And it also thrives on barren soil.

-Sustainable and social: Urs and Anush found Sari-Safran, together with a good friend, also Urs.
+Sari Safran: sustainable and social Urs and Anush also found Urs together with a good friend.
 He accompanied them to Armenia in 2008.
-The following year again.
-After I really got to know the country and the people, it happened to me, he says.
+Again the following year.
+After I really got to know the country and its people, it happened to me, he says.
 The idea becomes concrete: high-quality saffron, organically produced for the Swiss market.
-That’s one goal.
-The other, equally important: helpers should be paid fairly, their families actively supported.
+That is one goal.
+The other, equally important: helpers should be paid fairly and actively support their families.

-Spring 2014: In Holland they buy 100 saffron bulbs, put them in the Armenian soil.
-The saffron thrives and is harvested in October 2014, for personal use.
-Friends who try the saffron are enthusiastic: excellent quality.
-The joy is enormous, the bulbs multiply.
-Year after year the harvest grows, as do the ambitions.
-The set goals are implemented: In August 2017 they buy 50,000 saffron bulbs and expand the cultivation area to 2000 square metres.
-Anush, Urs and Urs still take the pick into their own hands.
-Above all, however, the women from the surrounding area are taking care of the field.
+Spring 2014: In Holland they buy 100 saffron tubers, put them in the Armenian soil.
+The saffron is thriving and in October 2014 it will be harvested for personal use.
+Friends who try the saffron are thrilled: excellent quality.
+The joy is huge, the tubers multiply.
+Year after year, the harvest is getting bigger, as are the ambitions.
+The goals set are being implemented: In August 2017, they buy 50,000 saffron nolls and expand the cultivation area to 2000 square meters.
+Anush, Urs and Urs still take the pimple into their own hands.
+Above all, however, the women from the surrounding area take care of the field.
 Some of them have paid work for the first time.

-Autumn 2018: Premium saffron Safran is a labour-intensive product, especially if produced sustainably.
-Summer 2018 is hot and dry, the ground hard, the work particularly hard: blisters on the hands, aching limbs.
+Autumn 2018: Premium saffron Saffron is a labor-intensive product, especially if you produce sustainably.
+The summer of 2018 is hot and dry, the floor hard, the work especially strict: blisters on the hands, aching limbs.
 Then comes autumn.

-October 2018: Harvesting lasts four weeks, daily, before sunrise.
-This is important: The flowers are still half closed, the ingredients are present in the highest concentration.
-The violet flowers are carefully placed in large willow baskets.
-A little later the helpers sit at a table.
-They pluck the saffron threads out of the flowers one by one, but they do so in a relaxed manner, chatting and giggling.
-Place the threads carefully on the baking paper.
+October 2018: Harvesting takes place for four weeks, daily, before sunrise.
+This is important: the flowers are still half closed, the ingredients are present in the highest concentration.
+Carefully, the purple flowers are placed in large wicker baskets.
+A little later, the helpers sit at a table.
+They pluck the saffron threads individually from the flowers, but handle relaxed, with lively chatter and giggles.
+They carefully place the threads on the baking paper provided.

-Pure saffron, laboratory-tested: Sari saffron has its deep red colour because it consists of 100 per cent stigmas – without the light yellow pistils or other components.
+Pure saffron, tested in the laboratory: Sari saffron has its deep red color because it consists of 100 percent scar branches – without the light yellow pen or other components.
 The threads are dried for two to three days.
 Not in an oven, but in a slightly heated room.
-Crocin, picocrocin and the aromatic Safranal are thus preserved to the maximum.
+Thus, crocin, picocrocin and the flavoring substance saffranal are preserved to the maximum.

-Safran, category 1: The classification as category 1 saffron is due to the harvest before sunrise, the careful processing and the slow drying.
+Saffron, Category 1: Classification as Category 1 saffron is due to pre-sunrise harvesting, careful processing and slow drying.
 The effort is worth it.
-In late autumn 2018 the first full harvest will reach Switzerland, where it will be carefully stored and packaged.
-Sari saffron is saffron for the highest standards, as confirmed by top chefs.
-Yes, love and care play a role in this.
-But the most important thing is, it gives a lot of joy: the producers and helpers, the cooks and the connoisseurs.
+In late autumn 2018, the first full harvest reaches Switzerland, where it is carefully stored and packaged.
+Sari saffron is saffron for the highest demands, which is also confirmed by top chefs.
+Yes, the love, the care that is in it, plays a role in this.
+But the most important thing is that it gives a lot of pleasure: the producers and helpers, the cooks and the connoisseurs.